File for Divorce in Syracuse

 - Seek professional counseling - You shouldn’t use your kids as spies, and you also shouldn’t use them as therapists.
 Children have a hard enough time grasping the concept of divorce; they are simply not equipped to handle your emotional burden as well.
 For anyone getting divorced, talking to a therapist or counselor is a great way to help you deal with the emotions which run high in this process.

 - Encourage them to share their feelings - Children are going to have a lot of emotions during this process, including many that they might not understand or be able to put into words.
 Helping your child to cope with divorce is important.
 Again, reading an age-appropriate divorce book with your child can help them find words for questions they have, and gives you the opportunity to help them deal with their feelings.

 - Try to keep things as normal as possible - While this is easier said than done, it’s critical to keep things as normal as possible during the divorce.
 Children thrive on consistent structure, so even little things like eating dinner at a consistent time can help them feel that everything is going to be okay.

-Supportive & Skilled Divorce Lawyer
+Supportive & Skilled Law Firm

 I am committed to protecting the rights and interests of my clients throughout their divorce proceedings.
 Regardless if you are able to achieve an amicable uncontested divorce or are confronting a contentious and heated courtroom battle, I am here to help.